dabockster/Tissue-Tracker/README.md

 1. Install Mongodb using your preferred installation method.
 Possible methods include apt or rpm on Linux, Homebrew or Macports on OS X, and binary files on Windows.

-2. Open a Terminal in the root directory.
+2. Open a Terminal in the root directory of the app.

 4. Install dependencies
 ```sh